rnarayana/rnarayana.github.io/_posts/2021-10-01-kubernetes-settings-resource-constraints.md

 ## Special cases

 In the application I'm working on, there are these special "engine" sevices, which are pure C# algorithms, complex stuff.
 Each request could run for minutes, have a high degree of multi-threadedness in them.
 Such special cases might need different strategies.

+Do let me know your thoughts in the comments section, and all feedback is welcome!